aws-actions/aws-codebuild-run-build/README.md

 To implement every CodeBuild option, would require a way to configure each option.
 This would increase the cognitive load to use the action.
-In a standard case would create a lot of boilerplate configuration.
+This would required a lot of boilerplate configuration for standard cases and would be a complex maintenance burden to support all complex cases because of the limitations of GitHub Actions input values.
 In a complicated case getting the values to pass to the action seems complicated if we are to handle every eventuality.
 Since all inputs for GitHub Actions are flat environment variables,